-- Once your custom-made veneers are ready, it’s time for your next office visit.
+- Once your custom-made veneer is ready, it’s time for your next office visit.
 Your dentist will then prepare your teeth using an etching process, and will bond each veneer to your teeth, one-by-one.
 Your dentist will then make adjustments as necessary to ensure your bite is even.

-Types of Dental Issues that Veneers Can Correct:
+Types of Dental Issues that Chicago Veneers Can Correct:

 - Teeth that are discolored and cannot be corrected by in-office whitening treatments.
 These types of discoloration may be due to root canal treatment; stains from tetracycline or other drugs, or tooth discoloration due to large fillings

 - Teeth that are worn down and have lost their former shape

 - Teeth that are chipped or broken